 Are you thinking about visiting Iceland in September?
 What is the weather like in Iceland in September?
 How different is it from weather in August?
 Is it too early to see the Northern Lights?
 What are the best sites to see and things to do during this early autumn month?
 Read on to discover everything you need to know about Iceland in September.

 September is a fantastic month to visit Iceland.
-The Icelandic autumn slowly and softly rolls in, and the colours of the Arctic foliage gradually change, turning the leaves from luscious green to shades of red, orange and yellow.
+The Icelandic autumn slowly and softly rolls in, and the colours of the Arctic foliage gradually change, transforming the leaves from a luscious green into soft shades of red, orange and yellow.

-The days grow colder, but winter has yet to settle in, so it is likely that the only snow you’ll witness will be high up in the mountains.
-In fact, the warmth of the Icelandic summer extends well into September's last days, which means that the roads will all still be open, making even some of the most remote regions of the tranquil Westfjords easily reachable.
+The days grow colder, but winter has yet to settle in, so you'll see snow—but only capping the mountains.
+In fact, the residual warmth of Iceland's summer seeps into September's days, which means that the roads outside of the city will still be open, making even the most remote regions of the tranquil Westfjords easily reachable.

 In fact, most of your favourite summer attractions are still accessible in September.
-Some might close during the second or third week of the month, however, so some planning is needed if you want to travel to the most secluded areas.
-Iceland still boasts the same fantastic landscapes, only now they will be less crowded and cloaked in the beautiful, vibrant colours of autumn.
+Some might close during the second or third week of the month, however, so you'll need to plan ahead if you want to travel to the most secluded areas.
+Iceland still boasts the same fantastic landscapes, but during September, they're less crowded, cloaked in the autumn's vibrant palette.

-No matter what time of the year, there are some essential Icelandic sights and experiences you should not miss, such as traversing the Golden Circle sightseeing route, going on a whale watching tour, taking a dip in the Blue Lagoon, and seeing what the capital city, Reykjavík, has to offer.
-There are, however, a few things those visiting in September should add to their itinerary.
+No matter the time of the year, there are a number of unmissable Icelandic sights and adventures, like traversing the Golden Circle's sightseeing route, going on a whale watching tour, taking a dip in the Blue Lagoon, and seeing what the capital city, Reykjavík, has to offer.
+There are, however, a few things those visiting in September should pin to their itinerary.

-The best time to see the Northern Lights is between September and April, as you need darkness to see them and Iceland only has daylight during the summer months.
+The best time to see the Northern Lights is between September and April, since you'll need darkness to see them, and there isn't sufficent darkness from April to September.